 In the late 1990’s Pat Sweeney volunteered to design a PCB based on my circuitry.
 I began selling Pat’s populated boards as kits or finished boards so early adopters who didn’t necessarily have great bread boarding and soldering skills could get past the circuitry.
 In 2000 my wife and I incorporated BBAstroDesigns to create a legal entity and to separate the company’s finances from personal accounts.

-over soldering the boards.
-She also handled order fulfilment and
+boards.
+She also handled order fulfilment and tracking along with

 We offered the boards at the lowest possible cost in order to promote do-it-yourself efforts.
 Over the years we sold about 500 units and heard of another 500 units that others built from scratch.
 Close to half the installations were in countries other than the USA.
 Other efforts branched off, such as Dave Sopchak's MacDOB project.